 Pay an excess baggage charge.
 If there is room on your flight, you may be able to take your oversize bag by paying an Excess Baggage Charge at the airport.
 However if any of the three dimensions is more than one metre, we recommend you contact us with the length, width and height, to check it can fit on the aircraft.

 Send it as cargo.
-If your bag is too big to fit in the baggage area of your aircraft, contact Air New Zealand National or International Cargo or a local freight company to discuss your options at least five days before your flight.
+If your bag is too big to fit in the baggage area of the aircraft, contact Air New Zealand National or International Cargo or a local freight company to discuss your options at least five days before your flight.

 Sporting items less than 2m (78.7") long and weighing up to 23kg count as a standard bag.
 Otherwise, excess baggage charges apply.
 The maximum allowed weight is 32kg and the maximum oversize length on jet aircraft is 2.5m (98.4").